Olympias: Queen of Macedonia

-When Neoptolemus I died in 360 BC, his brother Arymbas succeeded him on the Molossian throne.
-In 358 BC, Arymbas made a treaty with the new king of Macedonia, Philip II, and the Molossians became allies of the Macedonians.
-The alliance was cemented with a diplomatic marriage between Arymbas' niece, Olympias, and Philip in 357 BC.
+When Neoptolemus I died in 360 BC, his brother Arybbas succeeded him on the Molossian throne.
+In 358 BC, Arybbas made a treaty with the new king of Macedonia, Philip II, and the Molossians became allies of the Macedonians.
+The alliance was cemented with a diplomatic marriage between Arybbas' niece, Olympias, and Philip in 357 BC.
 It made Olympias the queen consort of Macedonia, and Philip the king.
-Philip had allegedly fallen in love with Olympias when both were initiated into the mysteries of Cabeiri at the Sanctuary of the Great Gods, on the island of Samothrace, though their marriage was largely political in nature.
+Philip had allegedly fallen in love with Olympias when both were initiated into the mysteries of Cabeiri at the Sanctuary of the Great Gods, on the island of Samothrace, though their marriage was largely political in nature in order to seal the alliance between Macedonia and Epirus.

 One year later, in 356 BC, Philip's race horse won in the Olympic Games; for this victory, his wife, who was known then as Myrtale, received the name Olympias.
 In the summer of the same year, Olympias gave birth to her first child, Alexander.
 In ancient Greece people believed that the birth of a great man was accompanied by portents.
 As Plutarch describes, the night before the consummation of their marriage, Olympias dreamed that a thunderbolt fell upon her womb and a great fire was kindled, its flames dispersed all about and then were extinguished.
 After the marriage Philip dreamed that he put a seal upon his wife's womb, the device of which was the figure of a lion.
 Aristander's interpretation was that Olympias was pregnant of a son whose nature would be bold and lion-like.
 Philip and Olympias also had a daughter, Cleopatra, who later married her uncle, Alexander I of Epirus, to further diplomatic ties between Macedonia and Epirus.

-According to primary sources, their marriage was very stormy due to Philip's volatility and Olympias' ambition and alleged jealousy, which led to their growing estrangement.
+According to primary sources, their marriage was very stormy due to Philip's volatility and Olympias' ambition and jealousy, which led to their growing estrangement.
 Things got more tumultuous in 337 BC when Philip married a noble Macedonian woman, Cleopatra, the niece of Attalus, who was given the name Eurydice by Philip.
 At a gathering after the marriage, Philip failed to defend Alexander's claim to the Macedonian throne when Attalus threatened his legitimacy, causing great tensions between Philip, Olympias, and Alexander.
 Olympias went into voluntary exile in Epirus along with Alexander, staying at the Molossian court of her brother Alexander I, who was the king at the time.

 In 336 BC, Philip cemented his ties to Alexander I of Epirus by offering him the hand of his and Olympias' daughter Cleopatra in marriage, a fact that led Olympias to further isolation as she could no longer count on her brother's support.
 However, Philip was murdered by Pausanias, a member of Philip's somatophylakes, his personal bodyguard, while attending the wedding, and Olympias, who returned to Macedonia, was suspected of having countenanced his assassination.